codeonlyjs/website/content/guide/routerDetails.md

 );
 ```

-The primary interface to the router is the `register` method which
+Route handlers are registered with the router using the `register` method.
-is used to register router handlers.

-The router also has several methods that can be used by your app to
+The router also has methods that can be used by your app to
 invoke navigation (`navigate`, `back`, `replace`) but these simply
 pass through to the router driver.